 USC researchers are revolutionizing how we treat disease by harnessing stem cells as “living medicine.”
 Anyone who’s healed from a cut or a scrape has witnessed the incredible regenerative power of stem …

-All Kidney and Urinary System News
+All Kidney News

-Kidney and Urinary System Videos
+Kidney Videos

 Dr. Nils Lindström's lab studies the molecular mechanisms that control how progenitors that exist during development differentiate into the broad range of cell types that underpin adult organ function.
 The lab integrates single-cell omic approaches with new microscopy and computational tools to understand how genetic changes cause abnormal differentiation in the kidney and model these genetic changes in the renal stem-cell derived organoid with the aim of identifying new treatments for kidney disease.

-All Kidney and Urinary System Videos
+All Kidney Videos